PLAN8VR/blender-splat-exporter/README.md

 Install Blender addon (blender_splat_export.py) the usual way.

 Ensure the mesh has colour attribute assigned and that vertex colours have been baked or created.
+(Also works with Principled BSDF base colour)

 Select mesh to export, file\export\Gaussian Splat (.ply)